-From a very young age I realized that I was never one to follow the pack.
+From a very young age I realised that I was never one to follow the pack.
 I would often describe myself as a loner to a certain degree; I knew to set goals, I figured out a path to get to those goals and I would never let anyone else distract or influence me in ways that would cause me lose focus and deviate from that path.
 This has been a common theme in both my professional and personal life for as long as I can possibly remember.

 As an example, anybody who knows me well will agree that I’ve always been very curious as to the way things work in the world.
 When I was a child I had gone through many different obsessions learning about the inner workings of various things – locomotives, planes, telephones, cars, computers, you name it.
 I always possessed a need to know how the world around me operated and never would I just accept others telling me “that’s just the way it works” and that it was too complicated to figure out.
 I would do whatever it took to get the answers to the questions I had.